 Sudarshan Pattnaik Sand Art

-He creates spectacular sand sculptures on the Puri beach, showcasing a wide range of themes, from social issues to cultural and spiritual subjects.
+He creates sand sculptures on the Puri beach, theme of his art is various and wonderful.
+It is from social issues to cultural and spiritual subjects.
+Creative designs of him attracts visitors.
+People enjoy this unique art at the beach.

-His intricate and beautiful sculptures have earned international recognition, making Puri’s Beach a popular spot for art lovers.
+His art and skills of making beautiful sculptures have earned international recognition.
+Sudarshan Pattnaik has won awards at national and international competiotions in sand art.
+This made Puri’s Beach a popular spot for art lovers.

 How to Reach Jagannath Puri